sourcery-ai-experiments/blog.nathanv.me/content/posts/self-host-docker.md

 ## Docker Container Updates

-Every night, an instance of [Watchtower](https://github.com/containrrr/watchtower) runs and updates any container which have a new image version available.
+Every night, an instance of [Watchtower](https://github.com/containrrr/watchtower) runs and updates any container which has a new image version available.
 While probably not the best for a true production environment, as this is just for myself, I don't mind living life dangerously.